TolkerRetro/mspLib/README.md

 # Documentation

-documentation of the msplib can be found here [msplibdoc](https://msplib.cbkdz.eu)
+documentation coming soon.

-for any help join our discord server or [create a new issue](https://github.com/cydolo/mspLib/issues)
+for any help join our [discord server](https://discord.gg/dolo) or [create a new issue](https://github.com/cydolo/mspLib/issues)

 # Changelog